All capitalisations are not distribution

 Intra-group transaction is a serious transaction for corporate purpose.
 However, intra-group transaction is NOT a transaction for tax purpose.
 For example, transfering application money to allotment meney to paid up capital is a serious compliance for corporate law and corporate accounting, but nothing for tax accounting.
 Similarly, capitalisation of security premium issuing bonus shares is a serious compliance for corporate law and corporate accounting, but there is no taxation accounting for this transaction too.

-In the otherhand, profit for the tax accounting has wider coverage as it includes, at least; accumulated profit, statutory reserves, funds, reserves, earmarked reserves, locked reserves, restricted reserves, surpluses, provisions(except limited banking and general insurance provisions), etc.
+In the otherhand, profit for the tax accounting has wider coverage as it includes, at least; accumulated profit, statutory reserves, funds, reserves, earmarked reserves, locked reserves, restricted reserves, surplus, provisions(except limited banking and general insurance provisions), etc.

-Intra-group transaction within profit has no tax impact, because taxation charecterize above all items as single head of 'profit'.
+Intra-group transaction within profit has no tax impact, because taxation characterize above all items as single head of 'profit'.
 Therefore, in case provisions transfered into accumulated reserves, there is no tax impact.
 Liquidating any of the fund has no tax impacts.

 Transfering 'Profit' to 'Capital contribution' is 'capitalisation of profit' for the purpose of Section 53, and hence, it is distribution.